 At the same time, numerous companies from a technology-transfer and commercial standpoint have introduced technology platforms that offer planning and guidance systems to facilitate dental implant placement procedures (Figures 1 and 2).
 These companies consist of 2 categories: CT-based image-guided navigation systems and CT-based surgical guidance templates.

-based Image-guided Navigation Systems
+CT-based Image-guided Navigation Systems

 These systems provide sensors and software to transfer the presurgical plan to the patient, indicating when the dental practitioner placing the implants has physically deviated from the predetermined drilling parameters.
 They also provide automated monitoring of the surgical process.
 The procedure is limited by the physical navigation control of the dental practitioner placing the implants and the fact that the sensing device is sensitive to line of sight.
 With some systems, calibration of implant placement is derived from viewing the virtual surgical site on a monitor.

 The primary companies in this sector are Artma Medical Technologies Inc, Munich, Germany (http://www.medlibre.org/mission.html); DenX Ltd (GuideDent IGI), Jerusalem, Israel (http://www.denx.com/); RoboDent GmbH, Berlin, Germany (http://www.robodent.com/); Vector Vision 2, BrainLAB GmbH, Munich, Germany (http://www.brainlab.com/scripts/website_english.asp?pageTypeID=3&application_id=7&article_short_headline=IGS%20>%20Cranial&menuID=594&colorID=595); and IVS Solutions AG, Chemnitz, Germany (http://www.ivs-solutions.com/english/english.htm).